Prison healthcare: Scope of field

 Prison populations create specific medical needs, based on the communal nature of prison life and differing rates of imprisonment for different demographics.
 For example, general population ageing has increased the number of elderly prisoners in need of geriatric healthcare.
-In addition, treatment for mental health, sexually transmitted infections like HIV, and substance abuse are all important elements of prison healthcare, as well as knowledge of public health methods.Screening for STI's in prisons is prevalent and well-organized.
-Inmates infected with HIV have superior access to treatment and care than the general population.
+In addition, treatment for mental health, sexually transmitted infections like HIV, and substance abuse are all important elements of prison healthcare, as well as knowledge of public health methods.

+Universal screening for sexually transmitted infections (STIs) in prison populations has been shown to improve infection detection rates and uptake in treatments.
+In the United States, inmates infected with HIV have superior access to treatment and care than the general population.
 HIV infected prisoners typically see their condition improve while incarcerated and oftentimes reduce their HIV to the point that they have undetectable viral loads.
+In the United States, universal screening for sexually transmitted infections, while allowing prisoners the opportunity to opt out of screening (rather than only screening prisoners who display symptoms) significantly increased detection rates of STIs.
+In New York City, such universal screening increased the rate of chlamydia detection by 1636% and gonorrhea detection by 885%.
+After instituting universal screening, the rate of chlamydia in New York City overall increased by 59%.

 The separation of prison healthcare from other medical specialties and healthcare systems leads to its isolation and stigmatization as a field, despite some countries' promise for "equivalence" in healthcare between prison and non-prison patients.
+Some hospitals have a prison ward which is used to treat people held in police custody or convicted criminals.
+Some prison wards specialize in treating patients with severe mental health issues.

 Healthcare policy and services in prisons recognise the differences in health needs between women and men.
-Women in prison have specific needs in relation to menstruation, pregnancy, post-partum health, contraception mental health and menopause.
+Women in prison have specific needs in relation to menstruation, pregnancy, post-partum health, contraception, mental health and menopause.
 The United Nations Rules for the Treatment of Women Prisoners and Non-custodial Measures for Women Offenders (2010) outline standards for care of women offenders and prisoners and are known as the 'Bangkok Rules'.